icpc/ccs-specs/Contest_API.md

 If specified, the server will attempt to start sending events since the given token to reduce the volume of events and required reconciliation.
-If the token is invalid, the time passed is too large (typically no more than 15 minutes), or the server does not support this parameter, the request will fail with a 400 error.
+If the token is invalid, the time passed is too large (a server that supports since_token should support an expiry time of at least 15 minutes), or the server does not support this parameter, the request will fail with a 400 error.

 The client is guaranteed to either get a 400 error or receive at